-Almost everyone wants to achieve thought leadership thanks to benefits that come with the status.
+Almost everyone wants to achieve thought leadership thanks to the benefits that come with the status.
 Webinars allow you to build authority in your niche.
-People love signing up for webinars and training sessions that add value to them.
+People love signing up for webinars and training sessions or online events that add value to them.
 While not everyone will buy your goodies, they’ll remember what they heard and even refer your brand to their friends.

 As a result, your brand recognition increases, you gain a lot of domain knowledge, and your presentation skills go a notch higher.
 Over time, you became an authority figure in your niche increasing your customer lifetime value and boosting your sales.